Salvatore Todaro (mobster): Becoming Cleveland crime boss

 A major meeting of Sicilian and Italian organized crime figures was scheduled at Cleveland's Hotel Statler the first week of December 1928.
-Law enforcement authorities at the time hypothesized that the meeting was called to end Cleveland's "Corn Sugar War", or to set up Chicago gang leader Joe Aiello up for murder, or to reorganize the rackets after the deaths of Arnold Rothstein and Frankie Yale, or an attempt to elect a successor to Chicago gangster Antonio Lombardo.
+Law enforcement authorities at the time hypothesized that the meeting was called to end Cleveland's "Corn Sugar War", or to set up Chicago gang leader Joe Aiello for murder, or to reorganize the rackets after the deaths of Arnold Rothstein and Frankie Yale, or an attempt to elect a successor to Chicago gangster Antonio Lombardo.
 Several sources say this meeting occurred at the instigation of Joseph Porrello, who invited the heads of the most powerful mafia families in the country to the city to confirm himself as boss of the Cleveland crime family.
 Although the meeting was raided by police before it could occur, Rick Porrello said Joseph Porrello would have been formally anointed boss because he had Joe Masseria's backing.

 Hunt and Tona argue that the Statler Hotel meeting was called to confirm Masseria as "boss of bosses".
 They point out that Masseria had been the de facto boss of bosses since the death of Umberto Valenti (D'Aquila's patron) in August 1922 and D'Aquila's flight from his Brooklyn home in 1925–26.
 Most of Masseria's extended family lived in Cleveland, making Cleveland a likely site for a confirmation meeting.
 Similar meetings in the past involved hundreds of crime figures.
 Only 23 individuals were arrested at the Statler, indicating that most of the expected Statler attendees had not yet arrived.